lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions that did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take an already-deployed RSA key pair and combine it with an ML-DSA key pair to form a hybrid key pair for use in a hybrid algorithm.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" discussed in {{sec-cons-non-separability}} and may also open up risks from further cross-protocol attacks.
 Despite the weak non-separability property offered by the composite signature combiner, key reuse MUST be avoided to prevent the introduction of EUF-CMA vulnerabilities.

 In addition, there is a further implication to key reuse regarding certificate revocation.
-Upon receiving a new certificate enrollment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
+Upon receiving a new certificate enrolment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
 Often a CA will perform this check by using the public key hash.
 Therefore, even if both components of a composite have been previously revoked, the CA may only check the hash of the combined composite key and not find the revocations.
-Therefore, because the possibilty of key reuse exists even though forbidden in this specification, CAs performing revocation checks on a composite key SHOULD also check both component keys independently to verify that the component keys have not been revoked.
+Therefore, because the possibility of key reuse exists even though forbidden in this specification, CAs performing revocation checks on a composite key SHOULD also check both component keys independently to verify that the component keys have not been revoked.

 ## Policy for Deprecated and Acceptable Algorithms